 With the renaissance of film photography has come a resurgence in the popularity of Super 8.
-These analog video cameras are easily portable and always pack a punch of .
-However, the can be a little harder (and pricier) to find than your more-standard 35mm rolls.
+These analog video cameras are easily portable and always pack a punch of nostalgia.
+However, the film can be a little harder (and pricier) to find than your more-standard 35mm rolls.
 Photographer and trained engineer Yuta Ikeya took this into consideration when he made himself a 3D-printed analog movie camera, which takes 35mm film.

 The tech specs